Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 18 Februari 2025 09.52.08 UTC
+- WIB: Selasa, 18 Februari 2025 10.28.11 UTC
-- WITA: Selasa, 18 Februari 2025 10.52.08 UTC
+- WITA: Selasa, 18 Februari 2025 11.28.11 UTC
-- WIT: Selasa, 18 Februari 2025 11.52.08 UTC
+- WIT: Selasa, 18 Februari 2025 12.28.11 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: nature
+Kategori: friendship